crdschurch/crds-graphql-content/README.md

 ### Unit Testing
 We are using jest.js (https://jestjs.io/docs/en/getting-started) for unit tests.
 I have set the pattern to create and export your mockConnector at the top of every spec file with the unit tests to follow.
 You will need to create a new ApolloServer and an ApolloTestClient in each unit test.
 See `src/graph/sites/sites.spec.ts` for an example.

-### CLI
-Future work may include the creation of a CLI for quickly adding models and automatically injecting/importing resolvers, schemas and connectors where necessary.
-This is hopeful, don't count on it. ;)

 ## License